-- Ratios of ALAE to loss increased significantly from 2011 to 2015 in part attributable to increased cumulative injury claim filings and the transition to SB 863. - From 2015 to 2017, these ratios have been consistent.
+- Ratios of ALAE to loss increased significantly from 2011 to 2015 in part due to increased cumulative injury claim filings and the transition to SB 863. - From 2015 through the first 3 months of 2018, these ratios have been generally consistent as savings from recent reforms have not materialized in ALAE costs.